callipostudios/2407354-2408544-2401066-24058-1805-prototype/README.md

 Tile mapping, Main menu, pause menu & Scene changes = Alisha

+I used the tile mapping code from lesson as a base to create the background of the game.
+I used placeholder assets for now until our art assets have been created.
+I want to improve on the tile mapping by firstly making it bigger and also adding more strategic collisions.
+I also want to create a kind of collision where if the player hits a certain square on the tile map, they get sucked in and pop out of another section, a kind of tunnel system.
+I also created the stage scene mechanic which controls what function is displayed when.
+I set it up so it always first opens on the title starting screen, and after the player clicks the screen - which is the condition- it will increment the stage value by 1 causing the scene to change to the game play and allowing the user to play the game.
+I also want to improve on this by adding various different levels and also a condition that if the player dies by getting hit a certain nummber of times, the level resets.
+As well as if they manage to reach the end, it moves them onto the next level until they reach the last level and win.
+I also want to create a pause menu to so they can pause the screen whenever they want to.
+I will research and figure out how to do this layer on.

 Player movement, animation/art assets & player fighting/life system = Anya

 Point system, picking up objects & read.me file/written work = Mia